 2. Trade

-Seasonally adjusted figures showed growth of 0.1% compared to the previous month, mainly influenced by the results of wholesale trade.
+Seasonally adjusted figures grew 1.0% compared to the previous month, mainly influenced by the results of wholesale trade.

 3. Services

-The deseasonalized figures posted a drop of 0,6% with respect to the previous month, driven by entrepreneurial services.
+Seasonally adjusted figures grew 0.5% compared to the previous month, driven by business services.

 Related information